-- “Development.”
-In Handbook of Feminist Theory, Lisa Disch and Mary Hawkesworth, Editors.
-Oxford University Press, Forthcoming.
+- “Development” In Oxford Handbook of Feminist Theory, Mary Hawkesworth and Lisa Jane Disch, Editors.
+London: Oxford University Press, 2016.

 - “From Dhaka to Cincinnati: Charting Transnational Narratives of Trauma Victimization and Survival.”
 In Contesting Feminisms, Contestory Spaces: Gender and Islam in Asia, Huma Ahmed-Ghosh, Editor.
-Albany: Syracuse University Press.
-Forthcoming.
+Albany: Syracuse University Press, 2015

 In 2005, Elora was awarded a Mellon-Future of Minority Studies Fellowship at Cornell University, and in 2006 she was a Future of Minority Studies Post-doctoral Fellow in the Women’s and Gender Studies Program at Syracuse University.
 In 2007, she served as a co-principal investigator to a multi-year grant from the Ford Foundation for the project, “Engaging Islam: Feminisms, Religiosities & Self-Determinations.”